-Management of working capital of individual companies of the Capital Group ULMA Construction Polska S.A. takes place at the level of the Capital Group.
-The main objective of capital management is to ensure an adequate level of operational liquidity and the ability to implement the investment plans of individual companies in the Group in accordance with the approved budgets to let the Group's operational activity contribute to increasing the value for its shareholders.
+The main objective of capital management is to ensure an adequate level of operational liquidity and the ability to implement the Company's investment plans in accordance with the approved budgets to let the Company's operational activity contribute to increasing the value for its shareholders.

-The Group manages the capital structure and takes actions enabling its modification in response to changes of economic conditions.
+The Company manages the capital structure and takes actions enabling its modification in response to changes of economic conditions.

-In order to maintain or adjust the capital structure, the Group (with the consent of shareholders of the parent company) can change the dividend payment, return capital to the shareholders or carry out a new issue of shares.
+In order to maintain or adjust the capital structure, the Company (with the consent of shareholders) can change the dividend payment, return capital to the shareholders or carry out a new issue of shares.